Kiran Choudhry, daughter join BJP ahead of Haryana assembly polls

 "From today, our work begins.
 Take the name of Choudhary Bansi Lal and start working on the BJP's policies, hailing the BJP's top leadership, visit every nook and corner of Haryana.
 This will be our true tribute to Choudhary Bansi Lal and Choudhary Surendra Singh," she added.

-The two joined the BJP in the presence of Union Minister Manohar Lal Khattar, party national general secretary Tarun Chugh, Haryana Chief Minister Nayab Singh Saini and other senior leaders at the party headquarters.
+The two joined the BJP in the presence of Union Minister Manohar Lal Khattar, party national general secretary Tarun Chugh, Haryana Chief Minister Nayab Singh Saini and other senior leaders at the party headquarters here.

 Kiran Choudhry said she joined the BJP as she was inspired by Prime Minister Narendra Modi's work and noted that people of the country have given him mandate for the third consecutive term as prime minister seeing his work.